mosguinz/CSC215ExtraCredit_OOP/README.md

 ## Setting up

 To download the code, click on "Code" button above and click "Download ZIP."
-Extract the folder and copy the contents of the src to your IDE.
+Extract the folder and copy the contents of the src folder to your IDE.

 Alternatively in IntelliJ, you can import this file by going to `File` > `New` > `Project from Version Control...`.
 Make sure the version control is set to Git.
 In the URL field, paste in `https://github.com/mosguinz/CSC215ExtraCredit_OOP`.